Lubula/SQL_Data_Cleaning/README.md

 Problem Statement (Buiness Task):

-Collecting (importing) raw housing data to clean and transform with DB Browser for SQL Lite to make it more usable for analysis.
+Collecting (importing) raw housing data to clean and transform with SQL to make it more usable for analysis.

 Data source : https://www.kaggle.com/tmthyjames/nashville-housing-data